erjosito/ansible-azure-lab/README.md

 Allow     *                             22  Inbound    SSH        101  Tcp       Succeeded     *                 *
 </pre>

+**Note:** the columns in the previous output have been modified for readability purposes

 **Step 3.** Verify that Web access to the VM is no longer possible

 <pre lang="...">